@Maxim Delvaux - Plecnik Series, Ljubljana, Slovenia

 Anna Font is an architect, her work combines academic, editorial and design projects.
 She is interested in the convergence of computation and critical thinking in architecture.

 Anna holds a Master's in Architecture II from the Harvard University GSD (Cambridge, MA) and a PhD in Design from the Architectural Association (London, UK).
-Anna is Head of Learning at the Architectural Association, where she teaches as Course Master at the Projective Cities MPhil graduate programme, and Environmental Technical Studies Tutor in the Diploma School.
+Anna is Head of Learning at the Architectural Association, where she currently teaches in the Emergent Technologies and Design postgraduate programme (Emtech), having previously been Course Master at the Projective Cities MPhil postgraduate programme, and Environmental Technical Studies Tutor in the Diploma School.
 Anna has been Unit Tutor at AcrossRCA, a transdisciplinary graduate programme at the Royal College of Art (London), and at the University of Sheffield, where her student’s work has been awarded the RIBA Yorkshire Student Awards 2023.
 She has taught yearly design workshops at the Master in Integrated Architectural Design at ETSALS (Barcelona) from 2015 to today.

 http://www.annafont.org/